scmorrison/zoom-multi-effects-utils/README.md

 # Zoom Multi-Effects Utils

-Scripts and utilities to simplify working with Zoom Multi-Effects pedels on Linux.
+Scripts and utilities to simplify working with Zoom Multi-Effects pedals on Linux.

 ## Files